 There are few exceptions though:

-For a number of these festivals, as well as other international concerts, you can purchase official e-tickets in our Global Tickets Shop.
+For a number of these festivals, as well as other international concerts, you can purchase official e-tickets in our Ticket Shop.

 For probably more than 95 percent of concerts in Japan, however, it’s virtually impossible to purchase tickets from abroad through the official online channels.